Spina Bifida Patient Educational Video, an educational resource and the first patient-centered

 Spina Bifida without Fetal Intervention Prenatal Care Algorithm »

 Spina bifida - a major birth defect of the spine - occurs when a fetal spine fails to fully form during early pregnancy.
 This can develop anywhere along the spine if the neural tube does not close all the way.
 The severity of the neurological problems is often dependent on the location along the spinal column.
 Children with defects of the lower spine typically have better outcomes than those who have defects of the upper spine.
-Spina bifida might cause disabilities that range from mild conditions such as difficulty walking to complete paralysis and loss of bladder and bowel function.
+The symptoms of spina bifida might cause disabilities that range from mild conditions such as difficulty walking to complete paralysis and loss of bladder and bowel function.

 Spina bifida occurs in approximately one in every 1,000 live births and is one of the most common birth defects in the United States.
-In most cases, the cause is unknown, though it has been associated with maternal diabetes, certain medications, and certain genetic problems.
+In most cases, the causes are unknown, though it has been associated with maternal diabetes, certain medications, and certain genetic problems.

 Another type of spina bifida is meningocele.
 With meningocele a sac of fluid comes through an opening in the baby’s back.
 But, the spinal cord is not in this sac.
 There is usually little or no nerve damage.
 This type can cause minor disabilities.

 How is spina bifida diagnosed in utero?

 Spina bifida can be diagnosed during pregnancy.
 A common blood test, maternal serum alpha-fetoprotein (AFP), is offered during the 15th to 20th week of pregnancy to screen for spina bifida.
 If the levels of alpha fetoprotein are abnormal (elevated), doctors can use additional tests, such as ultrasound and amniocentesis, to diagnose spina bifida.
 Use of the AFP test along with an ultrasound typically identifies 90% of cases.

 If it is determined that the fetus has spina bifida, a series of ultrasounds will be performed throughout pregnancy to monitor the baby’s progress.
 A chromosomal analysis may be recommended to identify chromosomal abnormalities.
 Other tests, including a fetal MRI or fetal echocardiogram, may be recommended if other abnormalities are suspected.
 A pediatric neurosurgeon will evaluate the prenatal tests and discuss neonatal care and long term outcome.